lightningnetwork/lnd/docs/INSTALL.md

 features.
 You can learn more about them in Alex Akselrod's [writeup on Github](https://github.com/lightningnetwork/lnd/issues/20).

-Running `lnd` for the first time will by default generate the `admin.macaroon`, `read_only.macaroon`, and `macaroons.db` files that are used to authenticate into `lnd`.
+Running `lncli create` to create a wallet, will by default generate the `admin.macaroon`, `read_only.macaroon`, and `macaroons.db` files that are used to authenticate into `lnd`.
 They will be stored in the network directory (default:
 `lnddir/data/chain/bitcoin/mainnet`) so that it's possible to use a distinct password for mainnet, testnet, simnet, etc. Note that if you specified an